Greek Mythology and Life after Death

 Aeneas and the Sibyl in the Underworld, by Jan Brueghel the Younger, 1630s, via Met Museum

 The gods that resided in the underworld were known as chthonic.
-Apart from major deities like Hades, Persephone, and Hecate, there were also other minor deities living in the underworld, including the Furies (Erinyes), the god of sleep (Thanatos), his twin brother, the god of sleep (Hypnos), the goddess of the night (Nyx), and more.
+Apart from major deities like Hades, Persephone, and Hecate, there were also other minor deities living in the underworld, including the Furies (Erinyes), the god of death (Thanatos), his twin brother, the god of sleep (Hypnos), the goddess of the night (Nyx), and more.

 The underworld consisted of various realms ruled by Hades and his wife, Persephone.
 In some sources, Elysium resembled a Greek pagan version of the Christian Heaven where good spirits whose lives were etched into the memories of the living began a bright new state of existence.
 Wicked spirits were condemned to the dark pits of Tartarus.
 These spirits either overindulged in their carnal desires or lived more for earthly pleasures than spiritual fulfillment during their earthly life.
 Forgotten spirits who did not significantly impact the lives of others were sent to the Land of Hades, where they wandered for all eternity.